File 2025 taxes 4 days left to file

 What is the best crypto tax software for DeFi?

-Blockstats is the best crypto tax software for DeFi with AI-powered optimization, cost basis tracking across 15,000+ tokens, and protocol support for LP tokens, bridges, and complex transactions that other platforms misclassify.
+Among major CoinTracker competitors, Blockstats stands for DeFi with AI-powered optimization, cost basis tracking across 15,000+ tokens, and protocol support for LP tokens, bridges, and complex transactions that other platforms misclassify.

 What is the best way to file crypto tax in the US?